-Shopify Unite is Shopify’s annual developer and partner conference.
-This is my (and Yaguara’s) first year in attendance, so we thought we’d chronicle the experience.
+Shopify Unite is an annual developer and partner conference.
+This is Yaguara's first year in attendance, so we thought we’d chronicle the experience.

-Unite consists of 4 different types of events: Keynotes, Breakout Sessions, Office Hours, and Parties and is attended by 2 main cohorts service providers (mostly marketing and dev agencies) and technology partners (largely companies who build shopify apps).
+Shopify Unite consists of four different types of events: Keynotes, Breakout Sessions, Office Hours, and Parties.
+The conference is attended by two main cohorts of service providers, consisting largely of marketing and development agencies, as well as by technology partners, which consist of companies who build Shopify apps.

-The actual conference runs 2 days and begins each day with a Keynote.
-These are where shopify leadership speaks about the broader shopify landscape, new release (more to come here), and opportunities that exist.
+The actual conference runs two days and begins each day with a Keynote.
+These keynotes feature Shopify leaders who speak about the broader Shopify landscape, new releases), and opportunities that exist.

 Breakout Sessions focus around a specific topic such as “how to make good apps great” or “Choosing GraphQL: APIs for the future.”
 I know they sound riveting.
 These were lead either by Shopify middle type management or a highlighted partner.